LiamHz/liamhz.github.io/md-blog/leaving-tech-to-pursue-art.md

 # Why I Left Tech to Pursue Art
 Today, I left my job at a tech startup to study art full time.

-I've spent 100s of hours the past 6 months drawing, and I'm eager to go all-in.
+I've spent 240 hours the past 6 months drawing, and I'm eager to go all-in.
 I'm planning to apply to Sheridan's animation undergrad program in February, and have been busy preparing a portfolio for it.
-Here's some of my recent work, and a [lil music video](https://twitter.com/LiamHinzman/status/1589660449271959552?s=20&t=svNe1i7jQQbYhdQahR1WVg).
+Here's some of my recent work, and a [lil music video](https://twitter.com/LiamHinzman/status/1589660449271959552?s=20&t=svNe1i7jQQbYhdQahR1WVg) featuring my progress over the months.

 ![](../img/art-home-school/character-design-1/characters-final.jpeg)